2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

   - Chart.yaml: meta info about the chart, eg. name, version, dependencies
   - values.yaml: values for the template files.
 These will be the default values you can override later
   - charts/ folder: chart dependencies
+  - .helmignore: files that you do not want to include in your helm chart
   - templates/ folder: the actual template files or where the template files are stored.
     - when you execute `helm install <chartname>` the template files will be filled with the values from values.yaml
   - you can optionally have other files like README.md or license file, etc